 The ethos is clear.
 “There aren’t many places in London doing everything we do,” says James.
 Those with lots of money can buy bespoke, but for us it’s about catering for the masses.
 We’re not selling at too high a price because that defeats the object.
 We’re profit-making, but that’s not the sole purpose of what we do.
 If it was, we wouldn’t have a shop because it’s more cost-effective being online-only.”

 One of the reasons they’re in this business is because it encompasses what they care about.
 “I’m particularly impatient,” says James.
 “There’s not fast enough change for animal welfare, the environment and workers’ rights: it’s no good stocking stuff if it’s made by labourers in developing countries that have been exploited.”“So it’s also got to be non-sweatshop and ethically made.
 Then there’s the environmental side, which is important.
 Cotton is the most pesticide-intensive crop in the world.
 It doesn’t impact us, but in developing countries the farmers and the local communities are affected.”

 There’s one more thing the duo focus on, and that’s style: “We want to add the aesthetic too,” James says, “because ultimately it can be the most ethical thing in the world but individuals have got to want to wear it.
 For as long as we’ve been open, there’s nobody who doesn’t care at all about how they look.”

 There are all sorts of alternative substances.
 James lists them: “Organic cotton, recycled plastic bottles, cord and pineapple fibre, a recent development.
-Plus micro-fibre – thousands of human hair made into a material that’s breathable and water-resistant, light yet strong.”
+Plus synthetic micro-fibre – one-thousandth of a human hair in diameter, it’s a material that’s breathable and water-resistant, light yet strong.”

 It’s well worth a wander along Brecknock to The Third Estate.
 It’s unlikely you’ll leave empty-handed – we didn’t.